MopyKing/MopyKing/README.md

 ---

 ### :man_technologist: About Me :
+Open for job opportunities.
-DevOps Engineer at Start.io ( Formerly Known as Startapp).
+Worked as a DevOps Engineer at Start.io ( Formerly Known as Startapp).
 B.Sc student for Computer Science in my 3rd year.
 - 📈: intrested in the Stock market.